The Coca-Cola Company

-The Coca-Cola Company is an American multinational corporation founded in 1892 headquartered in Atlanta, Georgia.
+The Coca-Cola Company is an American multinational corporation founded in January 1892, headquartered in Atlanta, Georgia.
 It manufactures, sells and markets soft drinks including Coca-Cola, other non-alcoholic beverage concentrates and syrups, and alcoholic beverages.
 Its stock is listed on the New York Stock Exchange and is a component of the DJIA and the S&P 500 and S&P 100 indices.

-Coca-Cola was developed in 1886 by pharmacist John Stith Pemberton.
-At the time it was introduced, the product contained the stimulants cocaine from coca leaves and caffeine from kola nuts which together acted synergistically.
-The coca and the kola are the source of the product name, and led to Coca-Cola's promotion as a "healthy tonic".
-Pemberton had been severely wounded in the American Civil War, and had become addicted to the pain medication morphine.
+Coca-Cola was developed in May 1886 by pharmacist John Stith Pemberton.
+At the time it was introduced, the product contained the stimulants cocaine from coca leaves and caffeine from kola nuts, which together acted synergistically.
+The coca and the kola are the source of the product name and led to Coca-Cola's promotion as a "healthy tonic".
+Pemberton had been severely wounded in the American Civil War and had become addicted to the pain medication morphine.
 At the time, cocaine was being promoted as a "cure" for opioid addiction, so he developed the beverage as a patent medicine in an effort to control his addiction.

 In 1889, the formula and brand were sold for $2,300 to Asa Griggs Candler, who incorporated the Coca-Cola Company in Atlanta in 1892.
 The company has operated a franchised distribution system since 1889.
 The company largely produces syrup concentrate, which is then sold to various bottlers throughout the world who hold exclusive territories.

 History

-In July 1886, pharmacist John Stith Pemberton from Columbus, Georgia, invented the original Coca-Cola drink, which was advertised as helpful in the relief of headache, to be placed on sale primarily in drugstores as a medicinal beverage.
+In July 1886, pharmacist John Stith Pemberton from Columbus, Georgia, invented the original Coca-Cola drink, which was advertised as helpful in the relief of headaches and to be placed on sale primarily in drugstores as a medicinal beverage.
 Pemberton had made many mixing experiments and reached his goal during the month of May, but the new product was as yet unnamed and uncarbonated.
 Pemberton's bookkeeper, Frank Mason Robinson, is credited with naming the product and creating its logo.
 Robinson chose the name Coca-Cola because of its two main ingredients (coca leaves and kola nuts) and because it is an alliteration.
 John Pemberton had taken a break and left Robinson to make, promote, and sell Coca-Cola on his own.
-Robinson promoted the drink with the limited budget that he had, and succeeded.
+Robinson promoted the drink with the limited budget that he had and succeeded.

 American businessman Asa Griggs Candler purchased the Coca-Cola formula and brand, forming the Coca-Cola Company in Atlanta in 1892.
 By 1895, Coca-Cola was being sold nationwide.
 In 1919, the company was sold to Ernest Woodruff's Trust Company of Georgia, after which it was soon reincorporated under the Delaware General Corporation Law that same year.

-Coca-Cola's first ad read "Coca Cola.
+Coca-Cola's first ad read, "Coca-Cola.
 Delicious!
 Refreshing!
 Exhilarating!
 Invigorating!"
 Candler was one of the first businessmen to use merchandising in his advertising strategy.
 As of 1948, Coca-Cola had claimed about 60% of its market share.
 By 1984, the Coca-Cola Company's market share decreased to 21.8% due to new competitors.

+The company's 29-story headquarters building in Atlanta, known as One Coca-Cola Plaza, was designed by FABRAP and completed in 1980.